Laittea/CaseManagement/README.md

 5. Go to SwaggerUI: http://127.0.0.1:8000/docs
 6. Log in as admin (username: admin, password: admin123)

-## AWS Deployment
+## AWS EC2 Deployment

-This application is automatically deployed to AWS using GitHub Actions.
+This application is automatically deployed to AWS EC2 using GitHub Actions.
 The deployment process is triggered whenever a new Release is created from the master branch.

 ### Accessing the Public Endpoint

-The application is deployed to AWS ECS and is accessible through a public endpoint.
+The application is deployed to an AWS EC2 instance and is accessible through the instance's public IP or DNS.
 The endpoint URL is added to each GitHub Release description after deployment is complete.

 To access the deployed application:
 1. Go to the [Releases page](https://github.com/Laittea/CaseManagement/releases) on GitHub